naotoo1/Multiple-Reject-Classification-Options/README.md

 soft_prob = ensemble.sprob(X_test, all_sec)
 ```

-set-up the object instance for class related confidence thresh-hold using the ThreshT class from prosemble ML package.
+Set-up the object instance for class related confidence thresh-hold using the ThreshT class from prosemble ML package.
 NB: The rejection rate determines the maximum percentage of the test cases for which the ensemble model may reject based on low confidence decisions.
 ```python
 crt = ThreshT(predict_results=prediction1, reject_rate1=0.1)
 ```

-set-up the object instance for sorting based on crt algorithm using the ProtoCert class from prosemble ML package
+Set-up the object instance for sorting based on crt algorithm using the ProtoCert class from prosemble ML package
 ```python
 protocert = ProtoCert(y_test=y_test)
 ```